beatmax/nvim-config/README.md

   press `<C-k>` to quote input and add arguments
 ```

+- text-case: besides text case conversion, provides the "Subs" command that can
+be used like the default "substitute" command, but the replaced text will keep
+the original text case

 - vim-lastplace: reopens files at your last edit position

 ## Plain (Neo)Vim tricks